deco3500-2017/Team-Unfit/README.md

 ## Ideal User
 how does your solution target them?
 ### User testing
-how will you access them form testing? how will you get the final prototype in their hands? what types of user testing will you do?
+how will you access them for testing? how will you get the final prototype in their hands? what types of user testing will you do?
 ## Concept